 The reinstatement process for students who have been dismissed for financial reasons requires full payment of the delinquent portion of the tuition for readmission.
-Depending on the campus attended, official transcripts and diplomas may be withheld until the student has either paid the full account or made satisfactory arrangements to repay.
+Depending on the campus attended, diplomas may be withheld until the student has either paid the full account or made satisfactory arrangements to repay.